openstack/governance/goals/index.rst

 All project teams are expected to prioritize these goals above other work.

+If the project has already met the goal, skip to the "Completing Goals" step.

-If the goal does not apply to a project or the project has already met the goal, the PTL should explain why that is the case, instead of linking to planning artifacts.
+If the goal does not apply to a project, the PTL should explain why that is the case, instead of linking to planning artifacts.

 Completing Goals
 ----------------

-After a goal is completed, each PTL is responsible for ensuring that their completion artifacts are added to the goal document before the final release date for the cycle.
+After a goal is completed, each PTL is responsible for updating the storyboard task used to track the goal progress for their project to set the status to "Merged" and to add links to all completion artifacts, before the final release date for the cycle.

 If a goal is not completed, that information should be added, along with any references needed to track when that work will be completed.